projectacrn/acrn-hypervisor/doc/developer-guides/hld/vuart-virt-hld.rst

 -  Reads LSR register, finds a Data Ready interrupt.

--  Reads data from Rx FIFO.
+-  Reads data from RX FIFO.

--  If Rx FIFO is not full, injects THRE interrupt to VM0.
+-  If RX FIFO is not full, injects THRE interrupt to VM0.

 .. figure:: images/uart-virt-hld-3.png
    :align: center